Learn

 Securing private keys is fundamental to owning bitcoin.
 As the ecosystem matures, collaborative custody is gaining traction for its ability to eliminate single points of failure.
 This is critical when managing risk for significant bitcoin wealth held by individuals and organizations.
 By distributing responsibility across multiple keys, collaborative custody minimizes risks associated with theft and loss of individual keys.
 Within this framework, a new type of institutional security partner is emerging: a key agent.

-A ‘key agent’ is an entity tasked explicitly with securing and operating one of the multiple keys within a collaborative custody framework.
+A “key agent” is an entity tasked explicitly with securing and operating one of the multiple keys within a collaborative custody framework.
 There are multiple different types of key agents, from professionals serving enterprise clients to peer-to-peer key agency among friends and family.

 Why you need bitcoin key agents and not a custodian

-As of this article’s publish date, over $4.6 billion of bitcoin and crypto-securities has been lost due to custodian and exchange hacks.
+As of this article’s publish date, over $7.7 billion of bitcoin and crypto-securities has been lost due to custodian and exchange hacks.
 The model where a centralized custodian secures client funds exclusively has been repeatedly demonstrated to be insufficient with immutable, programmable money built for the internet.

 Cryptocurrency exchanges and custodians control billions of dollars worth of bitcoin and altcoins with just a handful of private keys

-Instead of centralizing all control with a single party, it’s bitcoin’s programmability that allows multiple key agents to collaborate in the custody of bitcoin.
-Individuals and organizations can choose to control all the keys to their bitcoin, or can choose to include key agents to participate in the security of bitcoin, with multiple trade-offs in between.
+Instead of centralizing all control with a single party, bitcoin’s programmability allows multiple key agents to collaborate in the custody of bitcoin.
+Individuals and organizations can choose to control all of the keys to their bitcoin, or can choose to include key agents to participate in the security of bitcoin, with multiple trade-offs in between.

 Holding a majority of your keys and inviting a minority of key agents in a collaborative custody arrangement gives you the benefits of permissionless access to your wealth, but with the benefit of a technical partner who can assist if anything goes wrong.
 There’s nothing that your partner can do to abscond with or lose your wealth if you have a majority of the keys.